Se Habla Español Toll Free 844-454-5608 | MX.Sales@sportek.com

 3. Streamlined Production and Inventory Management

-• No Delays: You will not have to worry about running out of a key material in the middle of a production run, which can cause significant delays and added costs.
+No Delays: You will not have to worry about running out of a key material in the middle of a production run.

-• Efficient Planning: A large inventory allows you to plan your production schedule far in advance, which can lead to better pricing from your production partners.
+Efficient Planning: A large inventory allows you to plan your production schedule far in advance.

-• Reduced Logistics Costs: A single, large shipment of fabric is far more cost-effective to ship and import than multiple small shipments.
+Reduced Logistics Costs: A single, large shipment of fabric is far more cost-effective to ship and import than multiple small shipments.
+Our FAQ page covers shipping and ordering policies that are useful to understand when comparing the logistics costs of bulk vs. retail purchasing.

 4. Better Relationship with Suppliers

 A supplier values a large, consistent order.
 A bulk purchase is a sign that you are a serious business looking for a long-term partnership.
-This can lead to better pricing, more favorable terms, and a higher level of support from your supplier.
+This can lead to better pricing, more favorable terms, and a higher level of support.
+Our expert help and advice page supports exactly this kind of ongoing supplier partnership.

 Part 2: The Case for Retail Purchasing – The Power of Flexibility